A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model

 Let us consider a typical configuration of the robot in motion while subjected to the external constraint (\ref{nonhol}).
 We suppose that such a movement is directed head-first, where we denote the head as $\R(L,t)$ and the tail as $\R(0,t)$.
-What happens to the configuration of the edges between two successive instants is then illustrated in Fig.$3$.
-An asymmetry between head and tail emerges.
-Because of (\ref{nonhol}), the tail position and director can change only by assuming the values previously taken by an adjacent internal point.
+As shown in Fig.\ref{5}A, an asymmetry between head and tail emerges.
+Because of (\ref{nonhol}), the tail position and director can change only by assuming the values previously taken at an adjacent internal point.
 We can therefore impose on $s=0$ the same conditions we had in the channel case, namely,

 where $v_{0}$ is the (only) generalized velocity at $s=0$ and $k(0,t)$ is the curvature of $\R$ evaluated in $s=0$ at time $t$.
-As for the head configuration we see that, since the path is no longer predetermined, we have an extra degree of freedom.
-We must assume $\R_{t}$ to be collinear to $\R_{s}$, therefore this extra degree of freedom must come from the rotation of the director.
+As for the head, since the path is no longer predetermined, we have an extra degree of freedom.
+Condition \eqref{nonhol} requires $\R_{t}$ and $\R_{s}$ to be collinear, therefore this extra degree of freedom must come from the rotation of the director.
 We then impose

 where $v_{L}$ and $\omega_{L}$ are the generalized velocities for the system at $s=L$.
 The work rate of the external edge forces is